 Except as otherwise noted, transfer students must satisfy the minimum course requirements of the University of North Carolina system, even if these requirements differ from the minimum requirements of their previous institutions.

 Students also must be eligible to return to all institutions previously attended.
-Students who have less than a C average and who are, therefore, academically ineligible for consideration as transfer students may complete courses through the Self-Paced Courses or Carolina Courses Online programs in order to raise their grade point average to the point where they may be considered for transfer admission to the University.
-However, courses completed in the University of North Carolina at Chapel Hill Summer School cannot be used to establish eligibility for transfer admission.
+Students who have less than a C average and who are, therefore, academically ineligible for consideration as transfer students may complete courses at another University in order to raise their grade point average to the point where they may be considered for transfer admission to the University.
+However, Carolina’s Self-Paced Courses, Carolina Courses Online, and University of North Carolina at Chapel Hill Summer School courses cannot be used to establish eligibility for transfer admission.
 Because spaces are limited, admission is competitive, and the University usually cannot admit all of the students who meet minimum requirements.

 The Office of Undergraduate Admissions evaluates candidates based on both their high school and college records.
 We value strong performance in a challenging curriculum, including courses in English, mathematics, laboratory science, social science, and foreign language.
 All established academic records, as well as personal qualities and accomplishments, will be considered in the selection of the transfer class.

-Once an applicant is admitted as a transfer student, any course credits taken at UNC–Chapel Hill in a prior summer session become part of the student’s official transcript, and grades received are included in the grade point average.
+Once an applicant is admitted as a transfer student, any course credits taken at UNC–Chapel Hill become part of the student’s official transcript, and grades received are included in the grade point average.